barryclark/jekyll-now/_posts/2022-12-08-common-cpp-errors-vs-rust.md

 Louis Brandy tells a success story here.
 Years ago, the `volatile` keyword was commonly misused to enforce synchronization across threads.
-With the advent of `std::atomic`, and more generally the addition library and language facilities for concurrent programming in C++11, programmers stopped misusing `volatile`.
-We started using the used the newly available language and library facilities, since they were simple to use and simple to teach.
+With the advent of `std::atomic`, and more generally the addition of library and language facilities for concurrent programming in C++11, programmers stopped misusing `volatile`.
+We started using the newly available language and library facilities, since they were simple to use and simple to teach.

 Let's enjoy this success story, before we get back to the broader topic of